MARTIMM/raku-mongodb-driver/README.md

 As of version 0.25.1 a sandbox is setup to run a separate mongod server.
 Because of the sandbox, the testing programs are able to test administration tasks, authentication, replication, sharding, master/slave setup and independent server setup.

-This testing might put some presure on your system so when installing it not all tests will be executed.
-However on the Travis-ci system everything will be tested.

-We're not yet there so watch this space to see when it comes to that.
-Btw, on Travis-ci this package is tested in full so you can also study the test results there.
-Just click on the link (green hopefully) above at the top of this page.

-Because all helper functions are torn out of the modules the support is now increased to 2.6 and above.
+Because all helper functions are torn out of the modules the support is now increased to 2.6 and above (see below).
 When using run-command() the documentation of MongoDB will tell for which version it applies to.
 2.4 is not supported because not all of the wire protocol is supported anymore.
 Since version 2.6 it is possible to do insert, update and delete by using run-command() and therefore those parts of the wire protocol are not needed anymore.

 ## IMPLEMENTATION TRACK